nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-C.md

 ## 10. Differential Abundance Testing

 Differential abundance testing aims to uncover specific taxa that exhibit notable variations across different conditions, complemented by visualizations like volcano plots to illustrate these disparities and their implications on ASV abundance and overall microbial community dynamics.
 ANCOMBC 1, ANCOMBC 2, and DESeq2 provide 3 different methods for calculating differential abundance.
+We provide ANCOMBC 1 and 2 because of the compositional nature of the microbiome with both tools being composition aware.
+DESeq2 was implemented as a popular chioce that assumes a negative binomial model for the dataset.
+We provide diagnostic plots (VST validation and ASV sparsity plots) to assess whether DESeq2 is appropriate for your dataset.

 ### 10a.
 ANCOMBC 1